acpennington/GoatController/docs/cardnotes.md

 -  Attack and Receive: could technically have a fancy complex prepopLP (see ticket #225) that counts "Attack and Receive" cards in the grave.
 -  Big Burn: could use a Banish All script to simplify removing everything from the graveyard
 -  Cemetary Bomb: complex prepopLP (see ticket #225).
+-  Dark Snake Syndrome: can probably use a counter based complex prepopLP (see ticket #225).
+- Disturbance Strategy: possibly could use a helper script